CpMartinsBr/Zap-Connect/replit.md

-# WhatsApp CRM
+# Bakery CRM

 ## Overview

-A professional CRM (Customer Relationship Management) application with a WhatsApp-inspired interface.
-The system manages contacts, messages, product inventory, and orders.
-Built as a full-stack web application with a React frontend and Express backend, it provides an intuitive messaging-style interface for customer relationship management with integrated inventory and order management capabilities.
+A professional CRM (Customer Relationship Management) application designed for small bakeries and confectioneries.
+The system manages contacts with delivery addresses, product inventory with bakery-specific categories, orders with payment tracking, and recipe/ingredient management.
+Built as a full-stack web application with a React frontend and Express backend, featuring Replit Auth with email whitelist for access control.

 ## User Preferences